Roysambu: History

+There is no evidence of Roysambu having been a suburb as it was primarily used as a hunting ground and a farm until late in the 1980s when under the KANU regime massive subdivisions started taking place.

 Location

 Roysambu is located approximately 11 km northeast of Nairobi's central business district, within the larger sub-county of Kasarani.
 It is located west of Kasarani; northeast of Zimmerman; south of Thome, north and west of Mirema.